indexsupply/shovel/docs/shovel/readme.md

-# E2PG
+# Shovel

 An Ethereum to Postgres indexer.
-At a high level, E2PG does the following:
+At a high level, Shovel does the following:

 - Reads blocks (header, bodies, receipts) from an Ethereum source
 - Maps block data against a set of Integrations that can: